 1.1.1 A pricing strategy that meets the needs of all individuals, including those purchasing hospitality packages.

 1.1.2 A minimum of five per cent of tickets to each game to non season-ticket holders.

 1.1.3 Concessions for U11s U18s, U21s, supporters over 65 years of age and disabled supporters.

 1.1.4 An area of the ground for the exclusive use of family groups and junior supporters.

 1.1.5 Support for disabled supporters and their carers.
-Our commercial centre can be contacted at The Valley for details of our disabled facilities and ticket allocation on 0871 226 1905*.
+Vera Lazellari is our DLO, who can be contacted on 020-8333 4000 for details of our disabled facilities.

-1.1.6 Season tickets payable by instalments through an external credit agency.
+1.1.6 Season tickets paid by instalments are available through an external credit agency.

 1.1.7 A programme of ground improvement through stand development which increased the seated capacity from 8,337 in 1992 to 27,111 in 2004.

 1.2 Tickets for domestic cup competitions are announced to supporters following discussions between the clubs.
 Away clubs will receive a maximum of 15 per cent of stadium capacity in accordance with competition rules, subject to any safety and segregation issues.
 Where significant demand is anticipated, season-ticket holders have their seat reserved for them for a certain period of time prior to them being released for sale to anyone meeting the appropriate sales criteria.
 If their seat becomes unavailable for any reason, they will be offered alternative comparable accommodation.